Telling your story will strengthen your sense of Self, and develop within you a strong and unwavering sense of empowerment.

 frighten, & intimidate.
 Coercive Control.

-Blameshifting, flipping conversations, denying your observations,
+Blameshifting, flipping conversations, denying your observations and perception aka, GASLIGHTING.

-labeling you crazy.
+Labeling you as crazy.

 Discard